nuejs/nue/packages/nuejs.org/docs/template-syntax.md

 # Template syntax
-This document serves as a guide to Nue's HTML-based template syntax, which is shared across your Markdown extensions, server components, and client-side components.
+Nue offers a HTML-based template syntax, which is shared across your Markdown extensions, server components, and client-side components.

 ## Expressions